Systemic Lupus (cont.)

 What are lupus symptoms and signs?

-Skin manifestations are frequent in lupus and can sometimes lead to scarring.
+SLE-associated skin manifestations can sometimes lead to scarring.
 In discoid lupus, only the skin is typically involved.
 The skin rash in discoid lupus often is found on the face and scalp.
 It usually is red and may have raised borders.
 Discoid lupus rashes are usually painless and do not itch, but scarring can cause permanent hair loss (alopecia).
 Over time, 5%-10% of those with discoid lupus may develop SLE.

 Over half of the people with SLE develop a characteristic red, flat facial rash over the bridge of their nose.
 Because of its shape, it is frequently referred to as the "butterfly rash" of SLE.
 The rash is painless and does not itch.
 The facial rash, along with inflammation in other organs, can be precipitated or worsened by exposure to sunlight, a condition called photosensitivity.
 This photosensitivity can be accompanied by worsening of inflammation throughout the body, called a "flare" of the disease.